emulsify-ds/emulsify-website/src/pages/docs/supporting-projects/emulsify-cli/defining-a-custom-system.md

 ---
-description: >-
+title: Defining a Custom System
+pageTitle: Defining a Custom System
-  Compound is the default Emulsify system, but you can define your own for your custom projects!
+description: Compound is the default Emulsify system, but you can define your own for your custom projects!
 ---

-# Defining a Custom System

 When you're building your custom system, you'll need to add new components to your `system.emulsify.json` file in order for the CLI to know they exists, and what to do with them.